-The result, a life-size (note the current photo is of her prototype and not to scale!) model of commuters with holes in their eyes, mouths and clothing where solitary bees and other bugs can take refuge and make home.
+The result, a life-size model of commuters with holes in their eyes, mouths and clothing where solitary bees and other bugs can take refuge and make home.

-The cob sculpture was created with input from local school children, who each made a face or element in socially distanced workshops post 2020 lockdown.
+The cob sculpture was created with input from local school children (from Alresford Primary School), who each made their own bug hotel element, all of which were included in the sculpture, in socially distanced workshops post 2020 lockdown.